 Recently, Barbara Littman passed away, but her enduring passion for design and how she integrated design—including fashion, interiors and architecture—into her daily life remains an inspiration.

 We began to collaborate on the interior design; her only requirement was to make it reductive and modern.
-We came up with a spatial design that celebrated the reason they purchased this particular apartment: the bright light and city views.
+We came up with a spatial design that celebrated why they purchased this apartment: the bright light and city views.
 I suggested a fashion runway that took you from the front door, up a stairway, bringing you to the rooftop sculpture garden.
 It was a simple axial procession of entry-path-goal.

 For her, it was a “lifestyle by design.”
 She remains an inspiration to her students, colleagues, and collaborators, and continues to inspire all of us to chase our muse!